Mohammedsbastawy/MAC/README.md

 ## Setup and Run Instructions

 Follow these steps in order to get the application working correctly.
+All commands should be run from the main project folder.

 ### Step 1: Set Up PsTools